|

 - Placement — Put little drops or dribbled lines of the mixture on the counter or floor—wherever you've seen the ants.
 You need to make sure they'll find it.
 IMPORTANT: While boric acid is far less toxic than most commercial chemical pesticides, you still do not want kids or pets ingesting this sugary but tainted mixture.
 Take precautions so that this does not happen.

 Pesticide manufacturers make prefabricated ant baits that work in a fashion similar to the boric acid mixture, but they often contain more toxic pesticides.
-It's best to start with the least-toxic solution; then, if that fails to do the job, move up the chain of more and more potent pesticides.
+It's best to start with the least-toxic solutions; then, if they fail to do the job, move up the chain of more and more potent pesticides.
 But remember, an ant bait that is too poisonous to the forager ants will not solve the problem because they'll die before they reach the queen.

 We hope this saves you from another season of chemical warfare and a rerun of "The Ants That Ate My Kitchen."
 After your problem is solved, keep an eye out for the occasional scout that will take a stroll though your abode looking for Mr. Goodbar or hunting down your Little Debbie crumbs.
 Nab them before they can bring back their buddies and pah-tay!